jpnaifeh/resume/index.md

 <details><summary>PowerShell</summary>
  <ul>
-  Completed Course: <b>PowerShell by LinkedIn Learning</b>
+  <h4>Course Completed:</h4>
+  <ul><li>PowerShell 5 Essentials</li></ul>
   <br>
   <br>
-PowerShell is the must-have tool for Windows system administrators.
+<p>PowerShell is the must-have tool for Windows system administrators.
 Jump-start your career, and your IT environment, by getting up and running with the latest version, PowerShell 5.
 Jason Helmick shows you how to get a hand from the help system, extend PowerShell with modules and snap-ins, harness the power of the PowerShell pipeline, and script and automate common administrative tasks.
-Plus, learn how to take advantage of one of PowerShell's most exciting features, remote management, which can put thousands of machines at your beck and call.
+Plus, learn how to take advantage of one of PowerShell's most exciting features, remote management, which can put thousands of machines at your beck and call.</p>
-   <h2>Topics Covered</h2>
+   <h4>Topics Covered</h4>
   <ul>
    <li>Installing Windows Management Framework 5</li>
    <li>Running commands (cmdlets)</li>